kenchuks44/custom-k8s-operator/README.md

 From the screenshot above, we can see the custom resource deployed but no deployment observed yet in the destination namespace, "deploymentsync-ns" where our deployments are synced to.

-Now, we create a test nginx deployment in the source namespace, "default" with the manifest file below:
+Now, we create a test nginx deployment in the source namespace, "default" with the manifest file below to observe how deployments are synchronized:
 ```
 apiVersion: apps/v1
 kind: Deployment